Skip to main content

 Your child's true story starts tonight

-In just 5 minutes, create a personalized story that helps your child silence their inner critic and discover the hero they’ve always been.
+Five minutes is all it takes to create a story that helps your child talk back to that inner critic—and start seeing the hero they’ve always been.

 Takes 5 minutes